openzipkin-contrib/apache-release-verification/README.md

 ## Just run it!

 This requires Docker to be installed on your machine, but nothing else.
+Main idea is you need to look at release VOTE thread and enter a few things:

 ```bash
 ./check.sh brave-karaf 0.1.2 --gpg-key BB67A050 --git-hash 3cf4ac6577eb0d4775d20f24814e7a0852fa1635